deepset-ai/haystack/docs/_src/usage/usage/database.rst

 Initialisation
 --------------

-Initialising a new Document Store is straight forward
+Initialising a new Document Store is straight forward.

 .. tabs::